The Lost Coins that Changed the World – The Story of El Cazador

 In 2013, Deep Ocean Search Ltd, a British-led team, successfully retrieved £34 million of silver coins from a shipwreck in the South Atlantic ocean.
 Working at a depth of 3.2 miles, the operation set the world record for the deepest salvage of cargo in history.
 When the news was made public in 2015, it was widely reported that the recovered coins had all been melted down.
 But in reality, a small number were saved from the melting-pot.
 Collectors now have a once-in-a-lifetime opportunity to own treasure from this record-breaking operation and hold history in their hands.

-On a cold November evening in 1942, the SS City of Cairo, a British passenger steamship travelling from India to the UK, was torpedoed and sunk by a German U-Boat in the middle of the South Atlantic.
+On a cold November evening in 1942, the SS City of Cairo, a British passenger steamship traveling from India to the UK, was torpedoed and sunk by a German U-Boat in the middle of the South Atlantic.
 At the time of her sinking, few people knew that she was carrying top-secret cargo.
 A huge consignment of silver coins, which had circulated for decades through British India, was being transported to Britain to be melted down for their high silver content.

 As men, women and children struggled in the water, the U-boat that had sunk them surfaced alongside them.
 Commander Karl-Frederich Merten informed them that the nearest land was the small island of Saint Helena, 480 miles to the north-northeast.
 Privately, he considered their chances of reaching land or being rescued at sea to be almost zero, and U-boats were forbidden from attempting to rescue civilians on enemy ships.
 Merten concluded the conversation by saying, “Goodnight.
 Sorry for sinking you”, and then sailed away into the night.